-In 2021 the directors will continue to focus on improving the profitability of the AGC estate and put in place plans to close operations where a profit cannot be achieved.
-The directors are also looking at opportunities to increase the number of venues through new sites that will be identified and acquired over the next 5 years.
-Potential venues will continue to be reviewed during 2021, with investment being made in suitable sites as leases are agreed.
+In 2022 the directors will continue to focus on improving the profitability of the AGC estate and put in place plans to close operations where a profit cannot be achieved.
+The directors are also looking at opportunities to increase the number of AGC venues over the next five years through new lease acquisitions and development of these sites.
+Potential sites will continue to be reviewed during 2022, with investment being made in suitable sites as leases are agreed.